 It’s important to us that our guests don’t feel they are renting a camping site as much as they’re immersing themselves into the outdoor experience.
 You may just want to lay in one of our hammocks and read for three days.
 For the more adventurous, we offer a full slate of self-guided recreational activities such as hiking, kayaking, fishing, ATVing, rock climbing, biking, natural water slides, stand up paddle boards and so much more.
 Do you enjoy bird watching?
 There are hundreds of different species right here at Paradise Shores, which is located on a major bird migration route.

 We do have modern conveniences such as wifi internet; however, we encourage our guest to “unplug” and immerse in the slow pace life instead.
 If you come to stay with us at the weekend, you'll be welcome to join us around the campfire and connect with fellow campers (we have fires on most Saturdays, s'mores are on us!)

 Did we mention that we love dogs?
 Be sure to bring you four legged friend when staying with us.
 With dog wash and off-leash dog beach, your adventure pup will be a happy camper here!

 We hope Paradise Shores becomes your home as it is ours.
 It’s located in one of the most spectacular areas in the world.
 We’re surrounded on three sides by the high Sierra Nevada Mountains.
 Yosemite National Park, Tuolumne Meadows, Mono Lake, June Lake, Virginia Lakes, Twin Lakes, and the historic gold-mining town of Bodie are all within a short drive from here.

-Please note, we ask for 2 nights minimum stay during our busy season and 3 nights minimum stay over Memorial and Labor Day weekends.
-Occasionally, we relax minimum stay requirements based on availability or at short notice, please inquire.
+We ask for 2 nights minimum stay during our busy season and 3 nights minimum stay over Memorial and Labor Day weekends.
+Occasionally, we relax minimum stay requirements based on availability or at short notice, please ask.